-At Kaiapoi High School Japanese and French are offered at Year 9.
-It is hoped that numbers will justify classes in these languages in Year 10.
-Beyond that, these subjects can be studied by correspondence.
+At Kaiapoi High School French is offered at Year 9.
+It is hoped that numbers will justify classes in this language in Year 10.
+Beyond that, it can be studied by correspondence.

 In studying a foreign language, students learn to communicate in an additional language, develop their capacity to learn further languages, and explore different world views in relation to their own.